chrisgleitze/kant.nvim/README.md

 The plugin combines Neovim's powerful search capabilities with a local corpus of the works of one of the most influential philosophers of all time.

-The texts are arranged, so you can cite the right page of the Akademie Ausgabe, the authoritative edition of Kant's works.
+The texts are arranged, so you can cite the exact page of the Akademie Ausgabe, the authoritative edition of Kant's works.

 ## What is it?